 “Storm turned out to be the most wonderful Service Dog a person could ever have.
 There’s a great need and I would like to do my part, Storm and I, to help raise more funds to get more dogs to the people who deserve and need these dogs.
 It does change your life,” said Marson.

 The Eldon and Anne Foote Fund at the Edmonton Community Foundation was formally recognized as the Team Sponsor for Dave Marson and Storm, and Marson presented them with a framed print of his OSI-PTSD Service Dog.

-Wounded Warriors Canada was also formally recognized at the event as the Team Sponsor of Dan and OSI-PTSD Service Dog Teagan; and it was also announced that Dean and Service Dog Andy will be sponsored by The Royal Canadian Legion Devon Branch No. 247, and that Dan and Service Dog Shep have been sponsored by OSI-CAN Alberta Division.
+Wounded Warriors Canada was also formally recognized at the event; and it was also announced that Dean and Service Dog Andy will be sponsored by The Royal Canadian Legion Devon Branch No. 247, and that Dan and Service Dog Shep have been sponsored by OSI-CAN Alberta Division.

 Generous donations from OSI-CAN – Alberta Division and Callie’s Corner

 OSI-CAN Alberta Division, through the Canadian Mental Health Association, announced a $20,000 donation to help with the breeding, training and placement of OSI-PTSD Service Dogs in Alberta.

 Callie Powers, a former EMS frontline worker, also announced a $3,500 donation from her Callie’s Corner foundation to directly support the training efforts of Service Dogs in the Edmonton area to improve the lives of frontline workers challenged by operational stress injuries.

 We thank both associations for their generous gifts and their support of VICD Service Dogs in Alberta.